 |Continuous Flow||Manufacturing where work-in-process smoothly flows through production with minimal (or no) buffers between steps of the manufacturing process.||Processes in the process industry are almost always continuous flow.

 Buffers cost a lot of money in the process industry.
-Therefore they are usually smaller than the need too be to delivery a high efficiency outcome.
+Therefore, they are usually smaller than they need to be to delivery a high efficiency outcome.

 Buffers are a very necessary part of delivering products reliably to customers its just that the art of sizing them properly has been lost as a result of so-called Lean practitioners refusing to recognise (and educate people about) their importance.